 Please tell, me that is it a viable route?

 How much money do I need to make it happen?

 You will have to go by bus from Istanbul to Thessaloniki or take a train to the border since Greece terminated international train travel in Feb, 2011.
 I did the journey in the opposite direction a few months ago.
 It was about a nine-hour trip and cost around $35USD.

 Can you not get into Bulgaria or Romania at all?
-Sofia to Belgrade to Budapest is the most direct train route IIRC. about 6 years ago
+Sofia to Belgrade to Budapest is the most direct train route IIRC. over 6 years ago